FaultyPine/mindseye/README.md

 - ~~RWlock~~
 - REFLECTION (C lexer?
 Metadesk?
 Clang plugin?)
 	- Use same technique as Esoterica engine.
 Clang.
+	- first weird roadblock with clang parsing.
+The compile commands json is invalid when there's just one file.
+Made a bug on clang github
+	- second thing I need to solve: I can't use the mindseye compilation database because the reflector needs to run before mindseye is compiled, but if mindseye isn't compiled, i don't have the compilation database.
+Chicken & egg.
+		- Maybe just use the reflector's compilation database? since im already using mindseye stuff there, the args will work.
+Mmmm <- that's probably a bad idea.
+		- Esoterica doesnt have this issue because he uses the sln, which is always there.
+	- can't use compilation database, sadly, for above reason.
+Instead, i'm just having the build system spit out it's mindseye compilation command, and parsing that manually.
 - Scene loading.
 	- map a MAID to a filesystem path, or an arbitrary "actual" asset identifier that a loading system can use to actually load the thing fr
 	- Need a scene/asset description file.
 Going to use ini.
 To get data in/parse that description file, need reflection